hettlage/salt-api/specs/index.rst

 * An exception is raised if the server responds with with an error code.
 If the server response is a JSON object with an `error` field, the value of that field is used as error message.

-The `download` function shall pass the following tests.
+The `download` function in the `proposals` module shall pass the following tests.

 * `download` makes a request to `/proposals/{proposal_code}` if the case-insensitive content type is 'proposal'.
 An Accept header with value `application/zip` is included in this request.